 - XP is a complex framework with a lot of rules, rules someone has to enforce and everyone has to adopt.

 - Collaboration takes more than putting all developers in one room, and logistically, it's seldom possible.

 - XP relies on too many things, so if you don't do one thing right, all others both up and down the dependency chain will get affected.

-- XP doesn’t offer a clear-cut, foolproof process you can easily adopt and follow
+- XP doesn't offer a clear-cut, foolproof process you can easily adapt and follow

-- Pair programming locks up twice as much resources as solo programming.
+- Pair programming locks up twice as many resources as solo programming.
 Pair programming is useful for solving complex problems, but solving complex problems is very rare in everyday development in 90% of companies.
-Plus, not everyone like to work in pair and it’s more difficult to achieve state of flow.
+Plus, not everyone likes to work in a pair, and it's more difficult to achieve the state of flow.

-- XP de-emphasises good UX design.
-Walking customers through mockups, storyboards, and use cases until they know what they want is much cheaper than fixing code.
-This makes XP especially bad for both large programms and consumer software as good UX design doesn’t happen incrementaly.
+- XP de-emphasizes good UX design.
+Walking customers through mockups, storyboards, and use cases until they know what they want is much cheaper than fixing the code.
+This makes XP especially bad for both large programs and consumer software, as good UX design doesn't happen incrementally.